 Dr. Baker had an interesting journey leading up to his position at ATS.
 At the end of the apartheid era, Dr. Baker was teaching in South Africa.
 Unfortunately, the social and political situation was deteriorating and he feared for the safety of his family.
 That's when God opened the door for them to migrate to Ashland, where, among cornfields and Amish buggies, there wasn't much of a safety threat!

 Beyond teaching and writing, Dr. Baker enjoys traveling, particularly to New Zealand, the Pacific Northwest and Salzburg, Austria.
-He also finds time to watch British dramas and police procedurals, read, listen to a bit of classical or soft rock music and spend time with his family, including three adorable granddaughters.
+He also finds time to watch British dramas and police procedurals, read, listen to a bit of classical or soft rock music and spend time with his family, including four adorable grandchildren.
+Since now his teaching is mainly online, he is able to reside near the beach in Wilmington, NC.